 Muslim 80%, other (includes indigenous beliefs and Christian) 20%

-Executive: president elected by popular vote for a five-year term (eligible for a second term); First round election was held on 31 January
+Executive: President elected by popular vote for a five-year term (eligible for a second term); candidate must receive a majority of

 Legislative: Unicameral National Assembly (113 seats; members elected by popular vote to serve five-year terms)